tyronen/recurrent-rebels/README.md

 ## 👥 Community-specific Features

 - Submission category/topic (AI, Crypto, Programming, Startups, etc.)
-- Number of previous front page appearances by user
 - Average performance of user's previous posts in same category
 - Number of reposts of the same URL